AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/lua_vs_flow.md

 The biggest downsides of Lua are:

 -	People who have not done much programming before may find Lua difficult or intimidating.
 -	If you start from scratch, it can be challenging to structure your gameplay code in a sensible way -- to figure out what you need to happen at each step, how to code it, and how to organize the code into modules.
-To get started, use the Appkit that is built in to the Stingray template projects.
+To get started, use the Appkit that is built in to the template projects.
 It at least provides you with a basic framework that you can extend with your own customizations.

 ## The best choice of all: